johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

   - Simulation hypothesis: leads to infinite regress (bad explanation)
   - Claim that we are uniquely posed to destroy ourselves
   - Hawking's fear of extraterrestrial civilizations
+  - Human civilizaiton as on the "final second" on the "last day" of the cosmic year

 - Hero List:
   - Popper